xValenciax/ImageResizingAPI/README.md

 ![Product Name Screen Shot](./public/assets/icons/Screenshot_1.png)

 this is a descriptive screeshot that shows how to interact with the home page
+#### hint: images should always exist in this path `./public/assets/full` in order to be successfully accessed. you could either add them manually or upload them via the API

 _For more examples, please refer to the [Documentation](https://github.com/xValenciax/ImageResizingAPI)_